Nevenall/ghosting-the-edge/05 Running the Edge.md

 #### Inequity

 If you decide nothing else about a location, you should place it on one or the other extreme in terms of wealth.
-Wherever your characters go, there is either {urban decay} and {neglected infrastructure} or {pretentious exclusivity} and {constant monitoring and security}.
-You might occasionally find an area where people cast out of the corporate monoculture have {repurposed abandoned urban habitat}, but those are rare oases of humanity in a wasteland of {lawless ruins} and {soulless corporate enclaves**.
+Wherever your characters go, there is either {Urban Decay} and {NeglectedIinfrastructure} or {Pretentious Exclusivity} and {Constant Monitoring and Security}.
+You might occasionally find an area where people cast out of the corporate monoculture have {Repurposed Abandoned Urban Habitat}, but those are rare oases of humanity in a wasteland of {Lawless Ruins} and {Soulless Corporate Enclaves}.

 #### Age

-Is the place {so new the bugs aren't worked out} or is it an old repurposed building that {should be condemned}.
+Is the place {So, the Bugs Aren't All Worked Out} or is it an old repurposed building that {Should have been Condemned}.

 #### Purpose